-Right of Way (ROW) is defined as the area controlled by the City and may vary depending on the physical conditions at any given location.
+Right of Way is defined as the area controlled by the City and may vary depending on the physical conditions at any given location.
 It is usually defined as the roadway plus 10 feet behind the curb.

-Excavation Permits are needed for any excavation in City Right-of-Way.
+Excavation & Driveway/Sidewalk Permits are needed for excavation and any concrete flatwork occurring in City ROW.
 Excavations greater in length than 300 feet will require an approval through the General Permit Program (512-974-6330) prior to issuance of excavation permits.

-Temporary Use of Right of Way (TURP) Permits are needed when temporarily using City Right-of-Way for purposes other than excavation.
+Temporary Use of Right of Way (TURP) Permits are needed when temporarily using City ROW for purposes other than excavation.

-Special Events Permits are needed for any type of non-construction event held in City ROW.
+Special Events Permits are needed for any type of non-construction event, Parade or March held in City ROW.
 Visit the "event planning" section of www.AustinTexas.gov/CityStage to begin planning your event.

 Parking Permits are needed for using legal on-street parking for loading in and out of events held outside of the roadway.
 THIS PERMIT IS NOT FOR CONSTRUCTION RELATED ACTIVITIES.